Veterinarian: Biological and chemical hazards

 Needlestick injuries are the most common accidents among veterinarians, but they are likely underreported.
 Needlesticks can result in hazardous drug or bloodborne-pathogen exposures.

 Unlike human medical professionals, veterinarians receive minimal training on safe handling of hazardous drugs in school.
 Also, a large percentage of veterinarians are women of reproductive age and drug exposures put them at risk of infertility or other adverse health outcomes.
 Additionally, some antibiotics, steroids, and chemotherapy drugs are known to have negative effects on male fertility.
 The U.S. National Institute for Occupational Safety and Health has issued guidance on the safe handling of hazardous drugs for veterinary workers.
 Animal bites and scratches are another common injury in veterinary practice.

 The close interactions with animals put veterinarians at increased risk of contracting zoonoses.
-A systematic review of veterinary students found that between 17–64% had acquired a zoonotic disease during their studies.
+A systematic review of veterinary students found that between 17% and 64% had acquired a zoonotic disease during their studies.
 The animal species, work setting, health and safety practices, and training can all affect the risk of injury and illness.